jbcoe/value_types/DRAFT.md

 `allocator_traits<allocator_type>​::​select_on_container_copy_construction` on
 the allocator belonging to the indirect value being copied.
 Move constructors obtain an allocator by move construction from the allocator belonging to the container being moved.
-Such move construction of the allocator will not exit via an exception.
+Such move construction of the allocator shall not exit via an exception.
 All other constructors for these container types take a `const allocator_type& argument`.
 [Note 3: If an invocation of a constructor uses the default value of an optional allocator argument, then the allocator type must